secure-ai-assistants/SkillWorkshop/WorksheetPt2.md

-# Part Two: Modifying the Skill
+# Part Two: Adding Some Data Collection
 We're now going to start modifying the skill to make use of some personal data.
 If you end up changing code and want a reference to check against, you can find the original source file at https://github.com/alexa-samples/skill-sample-python-highlowgame/blob/master/lambda/py/lambda_function.py

-## Adding Some Data Collection – Checking and asking for permissions
+## Checking and asking for permissions

 At present the skill doesn't use any user data.
 We’re going to update it to greet the user by name to make the experience more personal.
 The first thing we need to do is to tell ASK that our skill might need access to the user's name.